What are Kindergarten Success Institutes (KSI)

 Kindergarten Success Institutes (KSI) improve classroom skills for nearly 200 low-income 4-6 year olds who have little or no prior early educational experience.
 During the 4-6 week session (implemented before/after school and during the summer at 10 local sites), UWSBC provides best practice and research-based curriculum and credentialed teachers to help students master the social/emotional, language, motor and approach to learning skills that are essential to their future success in school.
 Last year, participants improved their academic and social/emotional skills by 55%!

 Early childhood education is crucial in preparing children for the social, academic, and behavioral traits needed for successful learning in kindergarten and far beyond.
 Unfortunately, low-income families have few options in terms of affordable preschools.
-Consequences of reduced preschool access are that just 28% of Santa Barbara County’s 2014/15 kindergarteners tested as “kindergarten-ready”, according to THRIVE Santa Barbara County’s 2015 Baseline Report.
+Consequences of reduced preschool access are that as many as two-thirds of incoming 4 to 6 year olds tested as “not ready for kindergarten”.

 Kindergarten Success Institutes offer a good start in life by developing children's academic and social/emotional skills.
 KSIs help children socialize with adults and other children and develop important language, physical, and cognitive skills.
 There is growing recognition that children who attend quality early educational programs are likely to be more successful both in school and later in life.

 Children who have not attended preschool often do not know basic numbers, shapes, and colors, or how to spell their names, use scissors, sit still in a circle, share, or cope with frustration.
 For many children, catching up to their peers who have attended preschool can be extremely difficult.